 - Initiate a conversation.

-Come Up with Pick Up Lines that Work
+How to Come Up with the Best Pick Up Lines

 The secret to coming up with pick up lines that work is context.
 Usually when people think of pick up lines they look to other person’s appearance for inspiration.
 This is what leads to a lot of the bad pick-up lines that people are used to hearing and that often come across as offensive.